Johennes/librifyjs-sumofus.org/README.md

 # LibrifyJS: sumofus.org

-A Firefox extension that allows to sign petitions on sumofus.org in coordination with GNU LibreJS.
+A Firefox extension for replacing the JavaScript blocked by GNU LibreJS on sumofus.org with free / libre code.

+## Status

+### What Works

+- Petition signing form

+### What Doesn't Work

+- Probably anything else

 ## License